adamant/adamant.language.reference/src/lexical-analysis.md

     ;
 ```

+Lexical processing consists of breaking down the file into a sequence of tokens that are the input to the syntactic analysis.
+Newlines, whitespace, and comments can separate tokens, but have no impact on the syntactic structure of programs, except for [documentation comments](documentation-comments.md).

+When multiple lexical rules match, the processing always forms the longest match.

 Note: the current version of Adamant does not have a preprocessor.
 When one is added, it will be handled similarly to the C# preprocessor by including it in the lexical grammar.